rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 The result of the intersection of the sets \\( A = \\\{ \text{cat}, \text{dog},
 \text{cow} \\\} \\) and \\( B = \\\{ \text{cat}, \text{duck}, \text{bull} \\\}
 \\) can be presented as \\( A \cap B = \\\{ \text{cat} \\\} \\).
 In our Go code,
-this operation is expressed as:
+that operation is expressed as follows:

 ```go
 A = MakeSet("cat", "dog", "cow")